platformspec/site/docs/background/stakeholders.md

 - **Scalability and Growth:** The ability of the cloud platform to scale with the organization’s growth and support new initiatives is crucial for long-term success.
 - **Regulatory and Market Changes:** Keeping the platform adaptable to changing regulatory requirements and market conditions is a constant concern for leadership.

-## **Summary**

-These four stakeholder groups each play a critical role in the success of a cloud platform.
-Understanding their distinct priorities and concerns is essential for designing, implementing, and managing a cloud platform that meets the needs of the entire organization, drives innovation, and ensures operational excellence.